Have you been feeling stressed for a long time? Do you have a hard time finding the right balance in order to manage stress properly?

 In this current high-stress society, more and more people fail when it comes to managing stress properly.
 Because the body’s stress response is activated so often, our body doesn’t always have a chance to return to a balanced state, which results in a state of chronic stress.
 None of the hormones are allowed to work at optimal levels.
 Stress hits the adrenals, which either collapse in fatigue, fail to produce enough cortisol (functional thyroid deficiency) or overproduce it, causing overall hormone resistance.

-Beyond Good Health explains the role of stress hormone cortisol, how it affects the body’s stress response and the factors that contribute to its overproduction, including recommendations on how to reduce cortisol.
+This article explains the role of the stress hormone cortisol, how it affects the body’s stress response and the factors that contribute to its overproduction, including recommendations on how to reduce cortisol.

 What Cortisol Is & How It Works